 Manually Integrate Jamf Pro with Intune for compliance

 Microsoft Intune supports integrating your Jamf Pro deployment to bring device compliance and Conditional Access policies to your macOS devices.
 Through integration, you can require that your macOS devices that are managed by Jamf Pro meet your Intune device compliance requirements before those devices are allowed to access your organization's resources.
-Resource access is controlled by your Azure Active Directory (Azure AD) Conditional Access policies in the same way as for devices managed through Intune.
+Resource access is controlled by your Microsoft Entra Conditional Access policies in the same way as for devices managed through Intune.

-When Jamf Pro integrates with Intune, you can sync the inventory data from macOS devices with Intune, through Azure AD.
+When Jamf Pro integrates with Intune, you can sync the inventory data from macOS devices with Intune, through Microsoft Entra ID.
 Intune's compliance engine then analyzes the inventory data to generate a report.
-Intune's analysis is combined with intelligence about the device user's Azure AD identity to drive enforcement through Conditional Access.
+Intune's analysis is combined with intelligence about the device user's Microsoft Entra identity to drive enforcement through Conditional Access.
 Devices that are compliant with the Conditional Access policies can gain access to protected company resources.

 This article can help you manually integrate Jamf Pro with Intune.